 Ming Ying (b.1995) is a London based artist.
 Her works are almost exclusively in oil paint.

 In each of her paintings, she presents a view in which such a contradiction can be clearly felt by looking at the surfaces, colors and lines.
-Different visual surfaces in different parts work to express the collisions between reality and unreality.
+Different visual surfaces in different areas work to express the collisions between reality and unreality.
 Exaggerated lines and brush strokes are applied with thick paint to depict real and figurative zones while an abstract pattern is built with flat paint to embody a kind of imagined fictional zone, both of which are either broken into or slightly touching each other.
 Each painting is comprised of two halves: one, a realistic expression; the other, an unreal one.
-In her works, one can find a combination of opposites: impasto paint and flat paint, exaggerated and natural, dynamic and static.
-Therefore, out of the real scenes in the paintings obviously comes to the audience a sense of unreality.
+In my works, one can find a combination of opposites: impasto paint and flat paint, exaggerated and natural, dynamic and static.
+Therefore, out of the real scenes in the paintings comes to the audience a sense of unreality.